-Burgess Hill Girls is located close to Burgess Hill train station which is easily accessible by both local as well as international students.
+Burgess Hill Girls is located close to Burgess Hill train station which is easily accessible by both local and international students.
 There are dedicated mini-buses that collect students from outlying areas including Worthing, Washington, Lewes, Horsham, East Grinstead, Crawley, and Brighton.

 Burgess Hill Girls has flourished over the years and has succeeded in imparting education par excellence.
 This institution has never failed to consider the changing requirements of society as well as the needs of the students.
-The school has maintained a secured ranking as one of the highest ranking schools in Sussex.
-The new teaching blocks and an addition of 14 acres of the school site are indicative of the journey that the school has undertaken towards outstanding academic performance, innovation, and development.
+The school has consistently maintained its position as one of the highest ranking schools in Sussex.
+The new teaching blocks and an addition of 14 acres to the school site are indicative of the journey that the school has undertaken towards outstanding academic performance, innovation, and development.

 Burgess Hill Girls is faithful to its values of leadership and innovation in education, and committed to single-sex education, to empower the girls to become successful, confident and develop a sense of moral responsibility to society.

 The curriculum at Burgess Hill Girls is much about embracing the future, and it includes a wide range of subjects such as art, design and technology, english, drama, languages and classics, maths, science and computing, music, social sciences and sport.
 The main aim is to offer an outstanding academic education to inspire the students to excel.